Teal-Insights/ccdr-ingestion-workflow/README.md

 # CCDR Ingestion Workflow

-A complete workflow to transform World Bank Country and Climate Development Reports (CCDRs) from PDF format into a RAG-friendly schema and upload them to PostgreSQL for semantic search and retrieval.
+A complete workflow to transform World Bank Country and Climate Development Reports (CCDRs) from PDF format into a structured graph database format suitable for semantic search and retrieval.

 ## Overview

-This project processes PDF documents through a multi-stage pipeline that extracts text, images, and vector graphics, then uses Large Language Models (LLMs) to clean and structure the content into semantic HTML before converting it to a graph database schema optimized for Retrieval-Augmented Generation (RAG) applications.
+This project processes PDF documents from PostgreSQL/AWS S3 storage through a multi-stage pipeline that extracts layout information, images, and text content, then uses Large Language Models (LLMs) to structure the content hierarchically as HTML DOM before uploading structured nodes back to the database.
 [See here](https://github.com/Teal-Insights/ccdr-explorer-api/blob/main/schema.md) for the database schema and discussion of schema design.

 ## Architecture

-The pipeline consists of 10 main stages:
+The pipeline consists of 11 main stages:

-1. **Text Block Extraction** - Extract text blocks with styling and positioning from PDF
+1. **Document Discovery** - Identifies unprocessed documents from the database
+2. **PDF Acquisition** - Downloads PDFs from S3 or directly from World Bank URLs
+3. **Layout Analysis** - Extracts bounding boxes and element labels using Layout Extractor API
+4. **Logical Page Mapping** - Maps physical pages to logical page numbers using LLM analysis
+5. **Content Block Reclassification** - Reclassifies content blocks to improve accuracy
-2. **Image Extraction** - Extract and describe images using vision-language models
+6. **Image Extraction** - Extracts images using PyMuPDF
-3. **SVG Extraction** - Extract vector graphics and generate descriptions
-4. **Block Combination** - Merge all extracted blocks into a unified document
-5. **HTML Conversion** - Convert blocks to structured HTML with semantic IDs
-6. **Structure Detection** - Use LLM to identify document sections (header/main/footer)
-7. **Rich HTML Generation** - Create styled HTML with positioning data
-8. **HTML Cleaning** - LLM-based cleaning to conform to semantic specification
-9. **Graph Conversion** - Transform HTML DOM to database graph schema
+7. **Image Description** - Describes images using Vision Language Models
+8. **Text Styling** - Applies formatting information from PDF to text blocks
+9. **Top-Level Structure Detection** - Identifies front, body, and back matter using LLM analysis
+10. **Nested Structure Detection** - Converts the top-level structure into a nested HTML DOM structure using LLM analysis
+11. **Database Ingestion** - Converts structured content to database directed graph nodes and uploads to PostgreSQL
-10. **Relation Enrichment** - Generate relationships from anchor tags and references
+12. **Relation Enrichment** - Generate relationships from anchor tags and references (TODO)
+13. **Embedding Generation** - Generate embeddings for each ContentData record (TODO)

 ## Schema Evolution